-The deposit is equivalent to one month's rent, unless otherwise agreed.
+The deposit is as per your agreement.
 This charge is the security that we hold against damage or negligence to the property, its contents or condition.
 All deposits are placed with the Deposit Protection Scheme, within 28 days of their receipt.